slatedocs/slate/source/includes/_plugin_integrations_sync.md

 `php app/console mautic:integrations:sync HelloWorld --start-datetime="2020-01-01 00:00:00" --end-datetime="2020-01-02 00:00:00"`.
 (Use `php bin/console` for Mautic 3).

 #### Registering the Integration for the Sync Engine
-To tell the IntegrationsBundle that this integration has configuration options, tag the integration or support class with `mautic.config_integration` in the plugin's `app/config.php`.
+To tell the IntegrationsBundle that this integration provides a syncing feature, tag the integration or support class with `mautic.sync_integration` in the plugin's `app/config.php`.

 ```php
 return [